-This page presents Navio2 - Raspberry Pi autopilot, which runs well proven APM flight stack and supports all its features.
+This page presents Navio2 - Raspberry Pi autopilot, which runs well proven ArduPilot flight stack and supports all its features.

 What’s new compared to Navio+¶